sigasi/sigasi_insights/manual/editor.md

 * A warning will show offering to open the file in read-only mode.
 Choose **No** if you want to edit the file.

-# Verilog Specific
+# SystemVerilog Specific

-In addition to the powerful features of an Eclipse editor, the Verilog editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for Verilog editing.
+In addition to the powerful features of an Eclipse editor, the SystemVerilog editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for SystemVerilog editing.
 These are described in this chapter.

-## Type-time Syntax error reporting

-Sigasi Studio marks Verilog syntax errors while you type.
-It will also report broken preprocessor code.

 ## Initial preprocessor definitions for SystemVerilog projects